 When playing a game with a contestant, screen them for a likable, upbeat contestant that sounds great as much as possible.
 It doesn’t have to be a random player.
 Invite the audience to call if they’d like to play.

 NOTE: Don’t do this with giveaways.
 That’s illegal!

-The prize is important, of course.
-It adds drama and gives listeners a stake in the contest.
-But the game is more important, because that’s where the entertainment is (see Point #1).
-This is where the play-along factor comes in.
+The prize is important only because it gives listeners a stake in the contest.
+But the game is more important because that’s where the entertainment is (see Point #1).

-Just as every break has to have a fast hook to lead the audience into the break, your game should never take more than a few seconds to get started.
+Just as every break should have a fast hook, a game should take just a few seconds to get started.
 That’s another reason the game should be simple and easy to explain.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?